 Our state's path towards racial justice, civil rights and civil liberties will be shaped in Oregon's 2023 legislative session — from January 17 to June 25, 2023.

-Here are the ACLU of Oregon's policy priorities for the 2023 session:
+Here is the ACLU of Oregon's policy agenda for the 2023 session:

 No one in Oregon should face criminal charges without access to legal support.
 This is a fundamental constitutional right that deeply impacts fairness in the criminal legal system.
 Hundreds of Oregonians are currently in limbo, many in custody, simply because they can’t afford an attorney.